Add To Favorites

 Investigate the Aztec calendar then create a fictional scroll calendar with details of an imaginary trip to Mexico.

-Encourage students to use Internet resources to investigate the Aztec calendar.
+Invite students to use teacher-approved Internet resources to investigate the Aztec calendar.
 Ask students to specifically research the symbols for each day.
 Students draw the symbols using Crayola® Construction Paper Crayons.

 Students cut two strips of cardboard longer than the short ends of the calendar.
 Glue one to each end of the long sheet to form scroll handles.
 Allow to dry overnight.